Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 The durability of the best sleeping pads can really be tied to the materials used and as listed above; this is usually measured with a denier (D) rating.
 Most sleeping pads make use of a ripstop nylon to help protect the pad when in use.
 The more robust pads will also come with puncture repair patches which can help if you’re caught out in camp.

 You can also improve the durability of your sleeping pad by looking after it well.
 Make sure if it gets wet that its fully dry before you pack it down.
 If you find any trail debris on it, make sure anything is removed before packing away.
-We’d also advise not to use your sleeping pad directly on sharp stones, thorns or anything with a very hard surface that is likely to pop your sleeping pad our cause weak points.
+We’d also advise not to use your sleeping pad directly on sharp stones, thorns or anything with a very hard surface that is likely to pop your sleeping pad or cause weak points.

 durability